Winter Park Highlands Association

-Membership as an Honorary Associate Member is available to property owners outside of Winter Park Highlands.
-See our Community News page for details.
+Participation in WPHA as an Honorary Associate is available to property owners outside of Winter Park Highlands.
+See our Community News page for details and updates.

 USE PAYPAL FOR DUES AND DONATIONS

 See our Dues and Donations page for information and for our autofill membership application forms.
-NOTE: 2015 dues are $120 for developed lots, $60 for vacant lots--our first increase in nearly 10 years!
+Buttons are now active for payment of 2017 dues if you want to pay early.

 NEWS ON ACCESS TO GRANBY RANCH TRAILS